 Sets the value of

 Displays application processing details.
-Valid values for the DEBUG flag are
+Valid values for the DEBUG flag include:

 See Also: "Debugging an Application"